 This year’s freshman class is the first cohort to start college with access to the new 85,000-square-foot, state of the art Lola & Rob Salazar Student Wellness Center, which opened over the summer.
 This landmark building is the new on-campus “home” for the CU Denver community to exercise, socialize, study or relax and features spaces and programs supporting all dimensions of wellness – physical, spiritual, emotional, social, environmental, financial and creative.

-Also recently announced, on September 10, the University of Colorado Denver was once again recognized for its academic excellence in U.S. News & World Report’s annual Best Colleges rankings.
+Also recently announced, on September 10, the University of Colorado Denver was once again recognized for its academic excellence in U.S. News & World Report’s annual.
 Among public universities, the University of Colorado Denver is 112th on the Best National Universities list.
 CU Denver’s undergraduate business program ranked 76th among public universities.

 Fall 2018 enrollment of 66,728 students is a record high – collectively and individually –for the four University of Colorado campuses, according to an announcement from the CU System.